Obizim/groupwork/README.md

 # Coursework-1

-This is a group project where one lesson object containing at least the subject, location, price, and no spaces is displayed to the user.
+This is a group project where one lesson object containing at least the subject, location, price, and number of spaces is displayed to the user.

-The lesson with max number of five spaces is then added to cart while the spaces reduce.
+The lesson with max number of five spaces is then added to cart while the number of available space reduce.

 ## Technologies
 1. Vue.js